railwayapp/docs/src/pages/deploy/deployments.md

 ### Delete Deployments

-Users can cancel deployments in progress by clicking the three dots at the end of the deployment tab and select Abort deployment.
-This will cancel the deployment in progress.
+Users can cancel deployments in progress by clicking the three dots at the end of the deployment tab and select "Abort deployment".
+This will cancel the selected deployment in progress.

-If a deployment is completed, you can delete a live deploy by clicking the the three dots at the end of the deployment tab and select Remove.
+If a deployment is completed, you can delete a live deploy by clicking the the three dots at the end of the deployment tab and select "Remove".
 This will remove the deployment and stop any further project usage.